 Spoon slightly rounded tablespoons of dough about 3” apart on sprayed or parchment lined pans.

+Bake 10 minutes or so until golden brown.
 Turn sheet front to back halfway through.

 Cool until easily removed from pan.